eunakhan/social-value/README.md

 The first command loads up the function for computing Social Value in Python's environment and makes it available to use.
 The second command invokes the Social Value computation function.

-In the demo data we have four social features:
+In the demo data we have four OneHopNetworkNeighborFeatures:
   1. neighborhood_age_in_weeks: Average membership age of neighbors
   2. neighborhood_num_sessions: Average number of sessions of neighbors
   3. neighborhood_session_length: Average session length of neighbors
   4. neighborhood_days_inactive: Average number of days of inactivity of neighbors.
-In case of a user having no neighbors, values of 0,0,0 and 31 respectively are assigned to each of the social features.
+In case of a user having no neighbors, values of 0,0,0, and 31 respectively are assigned to each of the OneHopNetworkNeighborFeatures.

 The results for the demo data are written to the output file SVResultsOnDemoData.csv, which can be viewed in Microsoft excel.

-To print the statistics of the different columns (social value, asocial value, etc.), type,
+To print the statistics of the different columns (social value, nonsocial value, etc.), type,
 ```
 > res[0]
 ```